 Toxic Gas & Oxygen Detectors & Monitors

-Toxic gas detectors and oxygen gas detectors detect the presence of gases in a specified area and sound an alarm when they reach dangerous levels.
+Toxic gas detectors and oxygen gas detectors monitor the presence of gases in a specified area and sound an alarm when they reach dangerous levels.
 Gas detectors are typically installed where there is a potential for a gas leak, and where unsafe gas levels pose an immediate danger to workers or equipment.
 Toxic gas detectors are widely used by industries including gas and oil, medical, mining, nuclear, construction, food and beverage, and industrial.

 How Do Toxic Gas Detectors Work?

-Toxic gas detectors and oxygen gas detectors work by measuring the concentration of a specific gas in the air.
+Toxic gas monitors and oxygen gas detectors work by measuring the concentration of a specific gas in the air.
 RC Systems specializes in fixed gas detection with either remote or locally mounted sensors.
 One or more types of gas detectors might be used in the same area, depending on the different gases involved and the size of the work area.

 Gas detectors are programmed with pre-set levels that vary depending on the type and concentration of gas being monitored.
 A sensor inside the toxic gas detector reads the gas levels, and when they rise above or fall below the specified level, an alarm activates.
 Sensors are made from electrochemical cells, and the alarm can be visual or audible.
 Readings can be sent via a digital signal or analog signal to a control room, and alarms can actuate local relays for the operation of alarm safety devices such as horns, fans, valves, etc.

 Using Oxygen Detectors to Monitor for Oxygen Depletion

-Normal oxygen levels in the atmosphere hover between 19-23%, but when they dip below that range, workers can experience drowsiness, nausea, and rapid heartbeat.
+Normal oxygen (O2) levels in the atmosphere hover between 19-23%, but when they dip below that range, workers can experience drowsiness, nausea, and rapid heartbeat.
 In the workplace, depletion of oxygen can result from dilution caused by nitrogen, helium and other inert gases commonly used in laboratory, pharmaceutical or semiconductor applications.